tytydraco/yessleep/out/My_hometowns_claim_to_fame_was_a_museum_of_oddities_I_think_Im_fated_to_die_there.md

 There’s the blackened bones of a man and a boy, which, presumably, fell from the sky and landed in our town back in the eighties, although no one actually witnessed a descent.
 No missing person reports could explain them.
 No commercial and or private planes were traveling overhead early that morning.

 A young woman, Erica, discovered the skeletons as she was walking her dog.
 As dawn broke, she saw them lying side by side on *Curbside Emporium’s* front lawn, holding hands, vacant sockets peering up at the unseen.
 Onlookers assumed they were father and son, based on the size difference, their clasped hands, and their narrow hips.

 Once the Sheriff had been sufficiently convinced that they represented something anomalous, rather than something acutely murderous, the strange bodies were added to the collection, and since Erica was the first to lay eyes on them, Mr. Baker granted her the distinct honor of naming them.
 She went with the first thing that came to mind, cheerfully admitting her lack of creativity.
 Thus, she christened the bones *Atticus* and *Finch*, having just finished *To Kill a Mockingbird* for high school English.
 Of course, *Atticus* and *Jem* would have *technically* been more appropriate, given that the remains were canonically related, a father and his son, but she claimed those names didn’t *“feel right*”.
 No one pushed back against the decision.
 She found them, so the responsibility of naming them was hers and hers alone.

 That’s the rule.
 You get a plaque engraved with *your* name posted below the exhibition, too.

 There’s a framed black-and-white photograph showing a farmer listed simply as “*Jim”* leaning on a down-turned pitch fork planted in the ground like a flag, beside a small, circular patch of earth blurred with motion, as if spinning.
 He named the phenomenon *“Flush-Dirt”* on account of the soil’s toilet-like churning.
 Supposedly, his boot sank into it like quicksand when he stumbled upon the anamoly.
 Only lasted for a day or two before the ground’s physical properties spontaneously reverted to normal.

-The list goes on and on: there's Phillip and his wooden flute that, for a brief time, when played, supposedly emitted noises that sounded like human speech in an unknown language, rather than its normal whistling.
+There’s Phillip and his wooden flute that, for a brief time, when played, supposedly emitted noises that sounded like human speech in an unknown language, rather than its normal whistling.
 More than a little disturbed, Philip happily gifted the instrument to *Curbside Emporium*, but refused to play along with the tradition, offering no name for the anomaly.
 According to the mythos, when Mr. Baker prompted him a fourth time, unwilling to take the thing off his hands without a name, Phillip replied, *“Listen, I don’t want to!”.* From then on, the flute became known as *“Listen, I don’t want to”,* which had an oddly appropriate ring to it, given the backstory.

 Every bit of it was magic.
 Every story, every relic, every inch of that place spoke to me.
 So, when I was finally old enough to wander about town without supervision, my mission became clear.